H0R5E/edengths/README.md

 An example of the compiled template is available [here](https://h0r5e.github.io/edengths/edengths.pdf).

+A version of this template that uses the nomencl package for adding a nomenclature can be found on the [nomencl](https://github.com/H0R5E/edengths/tree/nomencl) branch.

 ## USAGE

 The main file with this package is edengths.tex.
 It contains information about